Christ Church, Washington Parish: Founding of the Parish, 1794

-Early Years, 1795-1844
+Early Years, 1795–1844

 The first meeting establishing Christ Church was held on May 25, 1795.
 Although Bishop Claggett had voiced his desire to be rector the newly elected vestry called the Rev. George Ralph, who had recently moved from Maryland to start a school in Washington.
-Many clergy--often the best educated men in the community--ran schools to supplement incomes that otherwise came soley from pew fees.
+Many clergy—often the best educated men in the community—ran schools to supplement incomes that otherwise came solely from pew fees.
 The first vestry, prominent local land owners, speculators, businessmen, and local politicians William Deakins, Jr., John Templeman, Charles Worthington, James Simmons, Joseph Clarke, Thomas Johnson, Jr., and Gustavus Scott, appointed Henry Edwards as registrar, and elected Clotworthy Stevenson and William Prentiss as wardens for one year.
 In the following year, Thomas Law, General Davidson, and John Crocker were appointed to take the places of Johnson, Clarke, and Simmons, who had left the parish.

 Few parish records of this first decade survive, but other sources document that worship services were held in the converted tobacco barn and in the hallway of the War Office on Sunday afternoons.
 When Ralph left after two years to return to Maryland, his assistant, the Rev. Andrew McCormick was left in charge.
 In 1807, Ralph, still nominally the rector, returned to the city and called a parish meeting.
 Although in the interim the parish may have been, like the city, as much vision as reality, the meeting resulted in the election of a new vestry: Commodore Thomas Tingey, John Dempsie, Bullveer Cocke, Andrew Way, Thomas H. Gillis, Thomas Washington, Peter Miller, Robert Alexander, and Henry Ingle.
 Ralph resigned, and the new vestry elected McCormick as rector.
 It is in 1806, shortly before Ralph's return that vestry minutes begin anew and continue to the present time.